PESD/akbash/akjob/README.md

 Display information about the job specified by the -id argument.

 ## Known Issues, Quirks, and Work Arounds
+When a new job is created, akjob will not actually schedule the job to be executed until the job is ran in akjobd's loop.
+So it's possible your 1st expected job execution run won't happen if it's close to the job creation time and hasn't yet been through akjobd's loop.
+To avoid this problem, run the job's next_run() method.
+This will schedule the 1st run right away.
+I just thought of something that needs to be tested.
+Will a similar problem occur if you've used run limits?
+Might the 1st run after a limit passes be skipped?

 When a new run_every (interval) job is created with limits specified, if created at a time outside run limits, there is some behavior that may seem unexpected to the user.
-The jobs works correctly but it will appear as inactive in management command `akjobd joblist` and self.next_run will be None.
+The jobs works correctly but it may appear as inactive in management command `akjobd joblist` and self._next_run may be None.
 It will work correctly but this behavior could be confusing to the user.
+Running the job's next_run() method after job creation migth avoid this problem but not always.

 The _job_running attribute is set to True before the job code is executed and is set back to false after the execution.
 Akjobd will not execute the job if _job_running is True.
 If for some reason things crash before _job_running is set back to False, the job will no longer be executed.
 The log file will show "Job didn't run because job running flag is True."